Joel Eduardo Martinez

 Psychology and Social Policy Ph.D. student at Princeton University.

 Very broadly, my research focuses on the neural and cognitive mechanisms underlying social perception and interactions.
 Other areas of interest include:

 Evolution: evolutionary psychology and cultural evolution as related to social cognition.

 Philosophy: mind-body relations, objectivity and subjectivity.

 Translational: risky gay sexual behavior and social judgment.

-Societal: minority activism, immigrants, racism, classism, sex/gender, HIV/PrEP, and privilege.
+Societal: activism, immigrants, racism, queers, classism, sex/gender, HIV/PrEP, and privilege.